 When it comes to working out your annual car insurance premium, there are many factors that come into play.
 Your insurance provider will consider these factors in order to consider the risk involved with insuring your vehicle.
-Your age and number of years that you have held a license are obvious factors that need to be considered, however there are also some other factors that you may find surprising.
+How old you are and the number of years that you have held a license are obvious factors that need to be considered.
+However there are also some other factors that you may find surprising.

 Statistically, living in a built-up area will increase your chance of an accident.
 This is due to sheer probability as there are far more vehicles on the road in built-up areas.
 If you live in an area that has a high crime rate, then the added risk will also be reflected in the cost of your premium as vandalism and theft may be more likely.
 The weather may also make a difference.
 If you live near a river that is prone to flooding, or on the coast, then your car is more likely to be damaged by flood water.
 Your insurance premium will increase to reflect this risk.